rdkcentral/firebolt/requirements/pr-feature-user-interest/specifications/intents/user-interest/index.md

 ![](../../../../requirements/images/specifications/intents/user-interest/media/image3.png)

-Next, the foreground app receives and responds to the request with an EntityInfo, which is returned as the result to the pending `Content.requestUserInterest` method:
+Next, the foreground app receives and responds to the request with an EntityDetails, which is returned as the result to the pending `Content.requestUserInterest` method:

 ![](../../../../requirements/images/specifications/intents/user-interest/media/image4.png)